 I love my pictures but rarely print them out so I thought it would be nice to have more pictures of the family displayed around the house.

-I really like my coffee table, it is simple, I bought from Ikea years ago and overtime the table top suffered wear and tear and has blistered in some areas as you can see on pictures below:
+I really like the old white simple coffee table I bought from Ikea years ago but over time the tabletop suffered wear and tear and has blistered in some areas as you can see on pictures below:

-As the only issue with the table is the top, I decided to recover and crate a photo collage instead of buying a new coffee table.
-It is also an “excuse” or let me say, another “opportunity” to use the so versatile decoupage technique that I enjoy and do some upcycling.
+As the only issue with the table is the top, I decided to recover and create a photo collage instead of buying a new table.
+I could have simply restored it using a can of spray paint but I did not think it would have looked as good.
+With this method, it would be an excuse for me to use this versatile decoupage technique that I enjoy so much.

-I love technology, don’t get me wrong!! but I miss these “family time” moments with my granny…
+These are precious moments of the past that unfortunately we are no longer sharing.
+I love technology, don’t get me wrong! but I miss these “family times” moments with my granny…

-Well, let’s be happy and transform these memories into something unique which would hopefully be an opportunity to get these moments back into our “Tech life” in a different way.
+Well, let’s have some fun and transform these memories into something unique which would hopefully be an opportunity to get these moments back into our “Tech life” in a different way.